Andonome/stories/rules.md

 Each metamagic added decreases the spell's Potency by 1.

-- Distance: the spell targets something far away.
+- Distant: the spell targets something far away.
 Standard range = 5 Steps + MP spent.
 Distance is both a maximum and a minimum.
-    0. 20 steps + MP spent.
+    0. 10 steps x MP spent.
     1. Throwing distance.
     2. Shouting distance.
     3. Line of sight.